morinim/vita/README.md

 You're now ready to build using the traditional `make` system (see above).

 All the output files will be stored in subdirectories of `build/` (out of source builds).

-The real story is that Windows may need various expedients about which you can read in the [Windows walkthrough][6].

 [1]: http://www.eosdev.it/